DevExpress/testcafe-browser-provider-electron/README.md

 ## Configuration

-You can specify browser provider options in a JSON `.testcafe-electron-rc` or JavaScript `.testcafe-electron-rc.js` configuration file.
+You can specify browser provider options in a JSON `.testcafe-electron-rc.json` or JavaScript `.testcafe-electron-rc.js` configuration file.

 *JSON*